-Southern Arkansas University is a unique, yet comprehensive liberal arts university at the heart of southern Arkansas.
-Established in 1909, SAU has built on its foundation tied to the region’s agricultural past and continues to grow while expanding its tradition of success into more than 80 degrees in four distinct colleges.
+Southern Arkansas University is a unique, yet comprehensive liberal arts university in the heart of southern Arkansas.
+Established in 1909, SAU has built on its foundation tied to the region’s agricultural past and continues to grow while expanding its tradition of success into more than 100 degrees in four distinct colleges.
 The University is committed to providing the best tools, programs, services and opportunities with qualified professors dedicated to helping their students reach their educational goals and professional future.

 The mission of Southern Arkansas University is to educate students for productive and fulfilling lives in a global environment by providing opportunities for intellectual growth, individual enrichment, skill development, and meaningful career preparation.
 The University believes in the worth of the individual and accepts its responsibility for developing in its students those values and competencies essential for effective citizenship in an ever-changing, free, and democratic society.
 Further, the University encourages and supports excellence in teaching, scholarly and creative endeavors, and service.

 As career and professional trends change, the colleges of business, liberal and performing arts, education and science and technology adapt and initiate new degree programs to fit those needs.
 Digital Cinema is a growing field, and SAU built a program to meet that demand.
 The cutting-edge program offers high-definition video cameras and contemporary audio- and video-editing software.

 Even as new programs are added, SAU maintains a quality 17-to-1 student-teacher ratio that allows students to get personalized attention without feeling like another face in the crowd.
 SAU students grow to appreciate the individualized direction and enhanced learning experience that ensures their success in the classrooms and in their future careers.